remsyk/Albert_Challenge/README.md

 * When books are deleted from wishlist, the ordering is not preserved
 * The search functionality is very strange, the first result almost always ends up being Laws and then Hamlet.
 * Ordering of search results does not seems to have a particular logic to it at times, but will return acceptable results
+* Code architecture could for sure be better, especially with how methods are defined and built within some of the classes